AvK1002/Amazon-Product-Scraping-Analysis-And-AI-Automation-Workflow/README.md

 Ensure your Apollo API key is valid and active.

 If 401 Unauthorized errors occur, verify your API key in .env.

+## 📌 Notes

+* Amazon often changes HTML structure — this scraper may need updates in the future.
+* Headless Chrome is used for fast scraping.